kubevault/prometheus-exporter/docs/guides/secret-engines/azure/overview.md

       name: azure-credential-z3qwsi
 ```

-Once AzureAccessKeyRequest is approved, Vault operator will issue credential from Vault and create a secret containing the credential.
+Once AzureAccessKeyRequest is approved, KubeVault operator will issue credential from Vault and create a secret containing the credential.
 Also it will create rbac role and rolebinding so that `spec.subjects` can access secret.
 You can view the information in `status` field.

 ```console
 $ kubectl get azureaccesskeyrequest/azure-credential -n demo -o json | jq '.status'